 Labour relations advisers respond to many enquiries from public sector agencies.
 Some of the most commonly asked questions and their answers can be found here.

-A. Treasurer's Instructions are issued in accordance with section 58 of the Financial Administration and Audit Act 1985.
+Treasurer's Instructions are issued in accordance with section 78 of the Financial Management Act 2006.
 The Act makes provision for the administration and audit of the public finances of the State and certain statutory authorities, including the payment of salaries, act of grace payments, and other matters affecting employment entitlements.

 Before contacting a Public Sector Labour Relations Adviser, please note the following:

 We do not assist public sector employees.
 This service is for use by public sector labour relations/human resource management practitioners only.